Aquatic Therapy for adults and children

 What is Aquatic Therapy?

-Aquatic Therapy (formerly hydrotherapy) can be described as “exercise in water”.
-The exercises carried out in the Aquatic Therapy pool are not the same as the exercises you carry out at home, as they are modified to use the properties of the water.
+The exercises carried out in the Aquatic Therapy pool are not the same as the exercises you carry out at home.
+The Aquatic Therapy exercises are modified to use the properties of the water.

 Why have I been recommended for Aquatic Therapy?